Please Read Carefully

 Last changed 5th October 2021

 Dale Jennings Associates Ltd. (DJA) complies with the New Zealand Privacy Act 2020 (the Act) when dealing with personal information.
 Personal information is information about an identifiable individual (a natural person).

 This policy does not limit or exclude any of your rights under the Act.
 If you wish to seek further information on the Act, see www.privacy.org.nz.

-DJA collects and uses information through our website www.dalejennings.co.nz and through our electronic communications.
+DJA collects and uses information through our website www.dalejennings.co.nz, and through our electronic communications.
 This policy sets out how we will collect, use, disclose and protect the personal personal information you share with us.

 We do not collect any information that you do not directly provide to us or share with us by using an electronic communication channel to engage with DJA.
 The information we collect includes both personal information and non-personal information.

 Information is collected every time you interact with us electronically; if only to make that electronic interaction possible.
 Some of this, for example your IP address, may be personal information but it will only be used for the electronic interaction and won’t be seen by humans.

 The minimum personal information we require when we communicate person to person is your name and a contact point.
 This contact point is most often an email address, but it could also be a telephone number, postal address, Facebook name, LinkedIn profile or other social media account ID.
 Some contact addresses may include other personal information by default; for example, the name of the organisation that issues your email address may tell us who employs you.